awsdocs/amazon-cloudfront-developer-guide/doc_source/DownloadDistS3AndCustomOrigins.md

 Using an existing Amazon S3 bucket as your CloudFront origin server doesn't change the bucket in any way; you can still use it as you normally would to store and access Amazon S3 objects at the standard Amazon S3 price\.
 You incur regular Amazon S3 charges for storing the objects in the bucket\.
 For more information about the charges to use CloudFront, see [CloudFront Reports in the Console](reports.md)\.

 **Important**
 For your bucket to work with CloudFront, the name must conform to DNS naming requirements\.
-For more information, go to [Bucket Restrictions and Limitations](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information, go to [Bucket naming rules](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucketnamingrules.html) in the *Amazon Simple Storage Service Developer Guide*\.

 When you specify the Amazon S3 bucket that you want CloudFront to get objects from, we recommend that you use the following format to access the bucket: